kariscourey/conference-go/README.md

 # Conference GO
 Conference-management solution designed for planning and running  conferences with attendees and presenters.
 Supports location, conference, and presentation creation and management.
+Features data interactions with RESTful APIs.

 ## Get started